Sustainability Report 2024

 2. Action to raise money for protecting wildcat habitats

-SWAG raised more than SG$35,000 for MYCAT’s conservation and protection work in Malaysia.
+for MYCAT’s conservation and protection work in Malaysia.
 These funds go to financially supporting Orang Asli anti-poaching patrol operations in the Sungai Yu Ecological Corridor.
 Funds also support re-wilding and other operational support needs.

 3. Actions to educate the public in Singapore to protect Southeast Asia’s biodiversity